 How Often Should Pressure Relief Valves Be Replaced?

 Your relief valve WILL wear out.
-However, you can stay ahead of the damage if you check its status once in a while.
+However, you can stay ahead of the damage if you check its status occasionally.
 Surprisingly, you won’t need to check it that frequently.

 First, check once a year whether the relief valve is working.
-You can make it frequent if you live in an area with different conditions like hard water or too high water pressure.
+You can make it frequent if you live in an area with hard water or too high water pressure.

-Regardless of whether you check the relief valve once or twice per year, you need to replace it.
+Regardless of whether you check the relief valve once or twice yearly, you must replace it.
 You should replace the pressure relief valve on your water heater every five years, even if it’s in okay shape.